spolu/settle/site/content/posts/intro.md

 I'm happy to release Settle, a personal research project I've been working on over the past 8 months.

-Settle's goal is to explore a new financial trust primitive on the Internet, and doing so, construct a decentralized trust graph enabling (totally) free exchange of value without relying on a blockchain.
+Settle's goal is to explore a new financial trust primitive, and doing so, construct a decentralized trust graph enabling (totally) free exchange of value without relying on a blockchain particularly adapted to machine-to-machine transactions.

 *Value-exchange for humans and machines*